pkumar2991/designPatterns/Behavioral/StrategyDesignPattern.md

 - https://refactoring.guru/design-patterns/strategy

 ***
-Another analogy which explains the Strategy design patter using class instead of interface.
+Another analogy which explains the Strategy design pattern using class instead of interface.

 ### Problem Statement
 Laptop manufacturer needs an application which helps to implement different strategies of processing instructions of a user by laptop.
-In future there could be new strategies discovered, so application should be flexible to accommodate this change.
+In future, there could be new strategies discovered, so application should be flexible to accommodate this change.

 ### Naive Approach
 Laptop class having default processing Instructions and authentication mechanism.